 We evaluate, approve and monitor variances to our Selling Guide in a systematic fashion.
 We require the loan seller to provide us with its rationale and analysis for the variance request and then we analyze the proposed credit risk parameters of the variance, any proposed offsetting or compensating risk parameters, the experience of the loan seller in originating and servicing the proposed variance loans, the performance of variance loans previously originated and serviced by the loan seller, the ongoing performance metrics to be applied to the variance loans and the forecast impact of the proposed variance loans on our overall risk profile, acquisition characteristics and MBS performance.
-If we agree on the terms of a Permitted Variance with a loan seller, we may update our loan level acquisition data edits to provide for the specific agreed features of the variance loans we have acquired to confirm that variance loans perform according to our expectations.
+If we agree on the terms of a Permitted Variance with a loan seller, we may update our loan level acquisition data edits to provide for the specific agreed features of the variance loan with the related loan seller.
+On an ongoing basis, we review and evaluate the performance of variance loans we have acquired to confirm that variance loans perform according to our expectations.